 Authors should submit manuscripts of between 8,000–12,000 words (excluding tables, references, captions, footnotes and endnotes).
-All submissions must strictly follow for the Journal of Marketing Management.
+All submissions must strictly follow the guidelines for the Journal of Marketing Management.

 To submit your manuscript to the Special Issue choose “Special Issue Article” from the Manuscript Type list when you come to submit your paper.
-Also, when you come to the ‘Details and Comments’ page, answer ‘yes’ to the question ‘Is this manuscript a candidate for a special issue’ and select in the text field provided.
+Also, when you come to the ‘Details and Comments’ page, answer ‘yes’ to the question ‘Is this manuscript a candidate for a special issue’ and select the Special Issue Title of Gender Impacts in the text field provided.

 - Arsel, Z., Eräranta, K., & Moisander, J. (2015).
 Introduction: theorising gender and gendering theory in marketing and consumer research.
 Journal of Marketing Management, 31(15-16), 1553–1558. https://doi.org/10.1080/0267257X.2015.1078396

 - Bettany, S., Dobscha, S. O’Malley, L., & Prothero, A. (2010).
 Moving beyond binary opposition: Exploring the tapestry of gender in consumer research and marketing.
 Marketing Theory, 10(1), 3-28. https://doi.org/10.1177/1470593109355244

 - Dobscha, S. (2012).
 The Future of Gender Research in Marketing.
 Paper presented at the 10th ACR Conference on Gender, Marketing and Consumer Behavior, Queenstown New Zealand.